-- 2.3.3 A Councillor with a prescribed conflict of interest must inform the meeting of the Local Government of their prescribed conflict of interest and provide the following details (at a minimum): - a) if it arises because of a gift, loan or contract, the value of the gift, loan or contract - b) if it arises because of an application or submission, the subject of the application or submission - c) the name of any entity, other than the councillor, that has an interest in the matter - d) the nature of the councillor's relationship with the entity that has an interest in a matter - e) details of the councillor's and any other entity's interest in the matter. - 2.3.4 The Councillor must then leave the place of the meeting and stay away while the matter is being discussed and voted on unless the subject Councillor has Ministerial approval to participate in the matter.
+- b) if it arises because of an application or submission, the subject of the application or submission - c) the name of any entity, other than the councillor, that has an interest in the matter - d) the nature of the councillor's relationship with the entity mentioned in c) that has an interest in the matter - e) details of the councillor's and any other entity's interest in the matter. - 2.3.4 The Councillor must then leave the place of the meeting and stay away while the matter is being discussed and voted on unless the subject Councillor has Ministerial approval to participate in the matter.
 The Councillor must not influence or attempt to influence the remaining Councillors to vote on the matter in a particular way. - 2.3.5 Once the Councillor has left the area where the meeting is being conducted, the Local Government can continue discussing and deciding on the matter at hand.